You are using an old browser with security vulnerabilities and can not use the features of this website.

 Studying at the University of Potsdam takes place in small groups both for lectures and exercise sessions, a privileged setup which offers many opportunities for interactions with lecturers and fellow students.
 In a friendly atmosphere, and thanks to an individualized mentoring program, students may refer to a faculty member who serves as a guide in the process of choosing curricula and provides useful advice throughout the semester.
 The University has tight connections to academic and extra-academic research institutions in Potsdam and the greater area of Berlin and Brandenburg.
 This offers the opportunity for Master and PhD students to get in touch with research teams and companies to complement their academic training.

 Have you decided to study the master’s degree in Mathematics at the University of Potsdam?
 Then you should take the next step and get more information about the current application and immatriculation procedures at the application website.

-This description is based in part on the information provided by the Program-Specific Regulation for the Master's Program in Mathematics at the University of Potsdam, dated 28 April 2010 (AmBek Nr.
-19/10, S. 586), as well as the corresponding statutes for changing the Regulation.
+This description is based in part on the information provided by the Program-Specific Regulation for the Master's Program in Mathematics at the University of Potsdam, dated 21 January 2015 (AmBek No. 8/15, p.
+462), as well as the corresponding statutes for changing the Regulation.